scverse/spatialdata-notebooks/notebooks.md

 ```

-## Datasets explorations and analyses
+## More examples: datasets explorations and analyses

 More general exploration of various datasets.